Ammar-Alnagar/Ammar-Alnagar/README.md

 🧪 Cool Stuff I’ve Built

-🧩 QwQ_Zero1 – My custom-finetuned LLM that actually thinks
+🧩 QwQ Zero1 – My custom-finetuned LLM that actually thinks

-🌈 VisoLearn – A VLM for kids with ASD that makes learning fun
+🌈 VisoLearn – A VLLM Framework for kids with ASD that makes learning fun

-🔬 Inference Boosts – Speed-ups with Rust, Triton, and dark GPU magic
+🔬 Qwen Griffon  – SLM Finetuned for fast and enhanced reasoning to match SOTA models.

-🧠 Self-Learning RAG – An evolving retrieval system that gets smarter over time
+🧠 Self-Learning RAG – An evolving retrieval system that gets smarter over time from user's Chatting

 🎓 Enlightener – AI tutor that gives personalized, deep reasoning feedback